hardope/cs50/README.md

 # Cs50 Intro to computer Science
 ## Psets for CS50X, CS50P, CS50 WEB

+##  Disclaimer
+This is only for academical purposes

 ## Assignments for Harvard cs50 courses in 2022

 * Hello - c